LeeDevs/BPA/README.md

 the .button and .button:hover deal with button appearence the rest is for the divs that appear/disapear with the button click.
-The class p.div and h3.div are so the text in the menus that pop up can have different setting in the style sheet than the normal settings. do <p class="div"> </p> and <h3 class="div"> </h3> when writing in the hotel divs
+The class p.div and h3.div are so the text in the menus that pop up can have different setting in the style sheet than the normal settings. do {p class="div"} {/p} and {h3 class="div"} {/h3} when writing in the hotel divs